your French knitting companion

 • Decrease cast-on stitches proportionally

-• Shallower armholes may be needed
+• Shallower armholes may be needed for narrower shoulders

-• Keep all stitch counts the same
+• Keep all stitch counts exactly the same

 Width in One Area Only

-Sometimes you need more room in just bust or hips:
+Sometimes you need more room in just one area โ€” the bust, hips, or upper arm:

 When Resizing Gets Too Complex

-• Heavy colorwork with specific stitch repeats
+• Heavy colorwork with specific stitch repeats that can't be changed without disrupting the motif

 In these cases, consider: